valancej/documentation/_general/about/vm-and-infrastructure.md

 ## System Timeouts

 If a command runs for longer than 10 minutes without printing any log output, the command and build will be automatically failed.
 Additionally, if a build runs for longer than 3 hours, it will be automatically failed.

+## Docker Version On Codeship Pro

+On Codeship Pro, builds run on infrastructure equipped with version {{ site.data.docker.version }} of Docker.